Major Premier Foods shareholder slams board over handling of bids

-LONDON Standard Life Investments on Thursday criticised the board of Premier Foods over its handling of takeover bids from U.S. rival McCormick & Co. and the purchase of a stake in the firm by Japan's Nissin Foods.
+LONDON Standard Life Investments (SL.L) on Thursday criticized the board of Premier Foods (PFD.L) over its handling of takeover bids from U.S. rival McCormick & Co.
+(MKC.N) and the purchase of a stake in the firm by Japan's Nissin Foods (2897.T).

 The maker of Mr. Kipling cakes and Bisto gravy rejected a second bid from McCormick on Wednesday and instead agreed a deal with Nissin that would see it take a 17.27 percent stake in Premier, it confirmed on Thursday.